Ryuji-Hazama/AI_RSP_Game/RSP_AI_Project.md

     - Avoid overconfidence in the learning data in the early stage.
   - AI started to doubt the output and reconsider the predictions.

-### What did I learn from this project
+### What Did I Learn from This Project?

 - Basic structure of AI.
   - What is AI?
-  - How does the AI works?
+  - How does the AI work?
   - How does the machine learns?
-(In this case, player's moves.)
+(In this case, the player's moves.)
   - How does the machine choose the answer?
 (In this case, how to choose a prediction.)
-  - How does the AI adapt to the different environment?
+  - How does the AI adapt to different environments?
 (In this case, the strategy changes.)
-  - *They are usually hidden inside the **blac boxes**.*
+  - *They are usually hidden inside the **black boxes**.*
 - Different kinds of AI models.
   - Static AI model
   - Shallow AI